bandyopd/ITR-BVSkew/README.md

-# Description of the code and associated functions for fitting our proposed model to a dataset
+# Description of the R code and associated functions for fitting our proposed model to a randomly generated dataset

 ## myfunctions.R
 List of functions to be called; see analysis.R